smussenden/fall19-data-journalism/README.md

   * When you're finished, [upload your edited Rmd file and html file to ELMS](https://umd.instructure.com/courses/1268776/assignments/4993885)

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
 * Data Analysis in R (More functions, summarization, pivot table equivalents).
+Basic use of GitHub Desktop for version control.
 * Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)

 *Readings for Homework*